-The fundamental digitalisation trends in GFT's markets remain intact and the Group is excellently positioned to benefit from market opportunities due to its extensive sector and technology expertise.
-Against the backdrop of the macroeconomic outlook described above, as well as acquisition-related effects, GFT expects a continuation of its positive business development in the financial year 2024.
-Provided that no unforeseeable exogenous events occur, GFT expects year-on-year growth in revenue and earnings.
+The fundamental digitalisation trends in GFT's markets remain intact and the Group is excellently positioned to benefit from market opportunities due to its extensive sector and technology expertise - also in the field of Al. Against the backdrop of the macroeconomic outlook described above, and based on the current order position, GFT expects a continuation of its positive business trend in the financial year 2025.
+Provided that no unforeseeable exogenous events occur, GFT expects year-on-year growth in revenue with a slightly weaker earnings trend.

-FS Risk report
+Risk and opportunity report